-In 2018, Tesla booked its first net profit since the IPO.
+In 2018, Tesla (NASDAQ: TSLA) booked its first net profit since the IPO.
 This could have pushed the price even higher and make the money flow rapidly into the stock, but in fact the rising tide active since 2010 stopped, while the bears were finally able to start their short selling.

 Fundamentally, the stock should stop rising indeed, with the company's losses making higher highs and hitting a historical high in 2018.